If you are being admitted to Emerson Hospital, here is some information to help ensure your experience is as smooth and comfortable as possible:

 - Patient representatives visit newly admitted patients on the nursing units every weekday morning

-If you’d like a chaplain to visit you while you’re here, simply ask your nurse or patient representative, or call extension 3015.
+If you would like a chaplain to visit you while you are here, simply ask your nurse or patient representative, or call extension 3015.
 The chapel, located on the third floor of the hospital, is open 24 hours a day.

 Recognizing that patients with dementia or Alzheimer’s Disease may experience additional confusion in a hospital setting, Emerson created a unique program called Dementia Buddies.
 Dementia Buddies are specially-trained volunteers who visit with patients during their stay in the hospital.
 They have soothing conversations, listen to music, reminisce and engage the patient with games to help ease their anxiety and so they know they are not alone.